sevignator/odin-project_restaurant-page/README.md

 ## Description

 Project from the Odin Project's Full Stack JavaScript curriculum.
-The result should be a single HTML page with three tabs that dynamically renders the content on the page using JavaScript.
+This is a single-page HTML document with three tabs that dynamically renders the content using JavaScript query selectors and event handlers.

 ## Technologies used